Missouri Star Quilt Company uses Zendesk to offer deeply personal customer support

-- Highlights The Missouri Star Quilt Company has revitalized a historic industry, launched a surprising YouTube star, and transformed a struggling town with its ecommerce and brick-and-mortar retail business.
-At the heart of the deeply personal customer service for this inspirational company is Zendesk.
+Missouri Star has transformed a struggling town with its booming business.
+At the heart of its deeply personal customer service, is Zendesk.

 With her successful YouTube quilting videos, Jenny Doan has been called the “Oprah” of quilting.
 She’s the face of the world’s largest online retailer of fabric and quilting supplies—the Missouri Star Quilt Company—and her connection to her fans is no surprise given the profoundly communal and relational DNA of the quilting art form.

 The company now ships thousands of packages every day to customers all over the world as the world’s largest online retailer of fabric and quilting supplies.
 Its YouTube popularity turned Missouri Star Quilt’s 12 brick-and-mortar shops into a quilting destination, attracting quilters from around the world to the small town of Hamilton, Missouri.
 As one of the largest employers in Caldwell County, it employs 400 people across its e-commerce warehouses and retail storefronts, as well as in three restaurants and a quilting retreat center.

 Although the company is on the national stage—honored by the White House, featured on the front page of The Wall Street Journal, and boasting more than half a million global subscribers on its YouTube channel—maintaining that connection with customers is paramount to Missouri Star Quilt.